vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 When you access your local Mealie website you're in read modus.
 Click in the right top corner to login with the default credentials changeme@email.com / MyPassword

-Now you can click on the bottom right plus icon to add all your meals one by one by hand or import them from a website.
+Now you can click on the bottom right plus icon to add all your meals one by one manually or import them from a website.

 ---
 ## Dashboard integration